Luc Besson: Critical evaluation

-Besson has been described as "the most Hollywood of French filmmakers."
+Besson has been described as "the most Hollywood of French filmmakers".
 Scott Tobias wrote that his "slick, commercial" action movies were "so interchangeable—drugs, sleaze, chuckling supervillainy, and Hong Kong-style effects—that each new project probably starts with white-out on the title page."

 American film critic Armond White has praised Besson, whom he ranks as one of the best film producers, for refining and revolutionizing action film.
 He wrote that Besson dramatizes the struggle of his characters "as a conscientious resistance to human degradation".

+In 2012, film critic Eric Kohn wrote in Indiewire: "Luc Besson’s filmography has been spotty for years, littered with equal amounts of sensationalistic pop art and flashy duds, a tendency that extends beyond his directing credits."

 Personal life

 Besson has been married four times; first, in 1986, to actress Anne Parillaud.
 They had a daughter, Juliette, born in 1987.
 Parillaud starred in Besson's La Femme Nikita (1990).
 They divorced in 1991.

-Besson's second wife was actress and director Maïwenn Le Besco, whom he started dating when he was 31 and she was 15.
+Besson's second wife was actress and director Maïwenn Le Besco, whom he started dating when he was 32 and she was 15 after having met three years earlier.
 They married in late 1992 when Le Besco, 16, was pregnant with their daughter Shanna, who was born on 3 January 1993.
-Le Besco later claimed that their relationship inspired Besson's film Léon (1994), where the plot involved the emotional relationship between an adult man and a 12-year-old girl.
-Their marriage ended in 1997, when Besson became involved with actress Milla Jovovich during the filming of The Fifth Element (1997).
+Le Besco later claimed that their relationship inspired Besson's film Léon (1994), where the plot involved the emotional relationship between an adult man and a 12-year-old girl (played by then 12-year-old Natalie Portman).
+Their union led to aggressive criticism, which deeply hurt Maïwenn.
+Their marriage ended in 1997, when Besson became involved with actress Milla Jovovich, then 19, during the production of The Fifth Element (1997).
+"We sensed the special chemistry between us immediately at the auditions and it just intensified during the filming of the movie," said Jovovich.